Explore the 2025 Agenda

 1. Auditorium

-Presentations on using MRI and AI technology for in-ovo sexing, impact of AI and big data for AMR surveillance, and AI-powered real-time cow health insights.
+Presentations on using MRI and AI technology for in-ovo sexing, and AI-powered real-time broiler and dairy cow health insights.

 1. Auditorium